matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 ---
 # MatchMaker Education Labs

-## By 'sensatizing' data, we building solid relationships with our customers and partners. we are<br/> *Better Together!*
+## By 'sensitizing' data, we build powerful relationships with our customers and partners. <br/> *Better Together!*

 *Static graphic with shade down:*